josefs/meta-paper/paper.md

 runtime system doesn't support that.
 There is still room for improvements.

-Finally, the function `force` show how Push arrays are written to memory.
+Finally, the function `force` shows how Push arrays are written to memory.
 It can be used by the programmer to prevent fusion and make sure that an array is written to memory.
 The kernel of the resulting array allocates a new in-memory array and calls the kernel of the